 Frequently Asked Questions

-- How do I get into the Honors Program?
+- How do I join KU Honors?

 - How long does it take to review my application?

 Interested students submit a University Honors Program application.
 To apply, select the Honors checkbox on your KU application or apply directly through the University Honors Program's website.